 All your waste must be dealt with by a licensed waste management company.

 This is in accordance with your waste duty of care.

-Following collection, any used swabs, test strips, sachets and extraction tubes (in the waste bags provided) must be taken to one of the following:
+Following collection, any used swabs, test strips, sachets and extraction tubes must be taken to one of the following:

 - a facility permitted by the Environment Agency to accept this waste, including municipal waste incinerators temporarily permitted to accept this waste under a regulatory position statement

 - a landfill site permitted to accept this waste

 - a waste transfer facility where they are not mixed with any other healthcare wastes that is permitted (including those who have an approved relevant local enforcement position) to accept this waste and manage this alongside other mixed wastes at that facility

 Rapid lateral flow test sites will get instructions on the correct way to dispose of testing kit equipment and consumables.

 Waste management businesses should continue to follow appropriate guidance for hygiene and health and safety practices.
 Waste from rapid lateral flow tests and the testing process do not present any increased risk compared to that of personal hygiene waste.